-enabling conditions for equal opportunity in society are essential elements of such a policy.
-In addition to poverty, pl take also into account additional dimensions of exclusion like the experience of marginalization and the desire to be a ciated when evaluating socioeconomic disparities.
-Policies very effectively enable societal inclusion and ensure equal of opportunities.
-10 9 For the most part, policies enable societal inclusion effectively and ensure equal opportunities.
-8 7 6 For the most part, policies fail to prevent societal exclusion effective ely and ensure equal opportunities.
-5 4 3 Policies exacerbate unequal opportunities and exclusion from socie ty.
-2 Poverty Rate NEET Rate Gini Coefficient Gender Equality in Parliaments Life Satisfaction
+Reducing the various risks of social exclusion is a core task of social policy.
+The prevention of poverty and the provision of enabling conditions for equal opportunity in society are essential elements of such a policy.
+In addition to poverty, please take also into account additional dimensions of exclusion like the experience of marginalization and the desire to be appreciated when evaluating socioeconomic disparities.

+Policies very effectively enable societal inclusion and ensure equal opportunities.
+10 🗌 9 🗌 For the most part, policies enable societal inclusion effectively and ensure equal opportunities.
+8 7 6 For the most part, policies fail to prevent societal exclusion effectively and ensure equal opportunities.
+5 4 3 Policies exacerbate unequal opportunities and exclusion from society.
+2 🗌 1 🗌